stuartsan/funsyn/README.md

 split('derp', ''); // => ['d', 'e', 'r', 'p']
 ```

+Everything is located at `Type.method` within `funsyn` (e.g., `String.split`).

-Note: presently only works for `Array`, `Date`, `Object`, `RegExp`, and
+**Note**: presently only works for `Array`, `Date`, `Object`, `RegExp`, and
 `String` prototype methods.
 Maybe others should be included; these seemed like
 the most obviously useful ones.

 ## How it works

-This library does hardly anything -- it iterates over the prototypes mentioned
+This package does very little: it iterates over the aforementioned prototypes
-above and exports syntactically modified versions of their methods, which just
+and exports syntactically modified versions of their methods, which delegate
-delegate calls to the real ones using `apply` and the instance.
+calls to the original methods using `fn.apply()` and the instance.

 ## Why

-This facilitates more consistent composition because you can use the
+To facilitate more consistent function composition.
+For one thing, you can
-builtins in the same style as your own functions.
-For example, say you have a
+maintain consistency between the way built-in and not-built-in functions are
+invoked, without having to monkey-patch the shit out of the built-in types.
+Say
-function that flattens a two-dimensional array:
+you have a function that flattens a two-dimensional array:

 ```javascript
 function flatten(arr) {